❄️ WINTER SALE! – USE CODE WINTER2025 FOR 20% OFF ❄️

 12-2340 TRIPLEX TOWNHOUSE PLAN -New American House Plan – 4-Bed, 3.5-Bath, 3,200 SF

-New American (Modern Traditional), Traditional Craftsman, Transitional house plan with stone and siding exterior • 4 bed • 3.5 bath • 3,200 SF.
-Open layout, multi-gable façade, covered porch.
+New American and Traditional Colonial house plan with stone and siding exterior • 4 bed • 3.5 bath • 3,200 SF.
+Symmetrical façade, main-level suite, open living.
 Includes CAD+PDF + unlimited build license.

 999 in stock